Skip to content

 Straight away, I felt some discomfort, and after the first three shaves, I was a little sore.
 The thing is, though, the blades were aggressive (in a good way) and shaved fast and very close.
 That aggressiveness was good for getting the shave done fast and with a close finish.

-The comfort factor was missing despite getting a very close shave shave (not manual razor close), and this is important to me.
+The comfort factor was missing, despite achieving a very close shave (not a manual razor close), which is important to me.
 I get this comfort from the Skull Shavers, FlexSeries Pro, and the MicroTouch Titanium.

-I also tried out head shaving wet with shaving cream, and it did not change the comfort or lack of aspect when shaving.
+I also tried shaving my head wet with shaving cream, and it did not change the comfort or lack of comfort when shaving.

-While the blade system is not the best, there is not as much blade overlap on the scalp as I thought there would be.
+While the blade system is not the best, there is less blade overlap on the scalp than I thought there would be.
 The whole blade head stays close (kind of hugs) to the scalp pretty well, not perfectly (but good).

 I enjoyed having the option of using it like a Skull Shaver (i.e., cupping the blade section in my hand).
 That’s a nice feature!